ZINZINBIN/ZINZINBIN/README.md

 About me
 ===
+I'm a mechanical and aerospace engineering graduate student at Princeton University, focusing on nuclear fusion plasma control.
+My academic interests are plasma physics (transport and pedestal physics) and physics-informed machine learning.

-I'm interested in AI applications in nuclear fusion and plasma physics.
-During my undergraduate and graduate school, I majored in nuclear engineering and physics, focusing on the effect of RMP on electron heat transport in KSTAR.
-Recently, I studied plasma disruption prediction using Bayesian probabilistic deep learning and data-driven modeling of fusion plasma dynamics combined with autonomous control based on reinforcement learning.
-As a fusion AI researcher, I prioritize combining plasma physics and machine learning to achieve a physically consistent data-driven model.
-Several works are shared in my GitHub, so please see the repositories and share your opinions.
+For my undergraduate, I majored in nuclear engineering and physics, researching the effect of RMP on electron heat transport in KSTAR.
+My current prioritized academic topics are understanding the transport phenomenon and physics-informed data-driven modeling for plasma transport.
+In addition, AI applications in nuclear fusion, including plasma disruption prediction and zeroth order plasma dynamic modeling and control based on PINN and RL have been covered during my master's research.
+I share several works on my GitHub.
+Please see and share your opinions.

-Feel free to contact me if you are interested in my research, work, or whatever you want to know from me.
+Feel free to contact me if you are interested in my research, work, or anything else you want to know about me.

 - Notion page: <a href = "https://zinzinbin.notion.site/My-profile-7032f684f72c4d32bec1e79940cdc46a">[Jinsu Kim, profile]</a>
 - CV: <a href = "https://docs.google.com/document/d/1BhAfJKpb1Ju4BZXJmjm0gbaRkU5XDH87/edit?usp=sharing&ouid=103232822913929091897&rtpof=true&sd=true">[Jinsu Kim, CV]</a>